lextiz/py-strace2pcap/README.md

 conversation.

 The UNIX pipeline buffers outgoing bytes until a full HTTP/2 frame is available so Wireshark always receives frame-aligned TCP segments.
-If stray bytes are encountered the converter logs a warning and skips ahead to the next plausible frame header, keeping sequence and acknowledgement numbers monotonic.
+Any stray data encountered during re-synchronisation is preserved and emitted as an "opaque" TCP payload before the next aligned frame, and the final `close()`/EOF flush guarantees that no bytes are dropped.

 ```console
 py_strace2pcap.py --capture-unix-socket --no-capture-net output.pcap < trace.log